microsoft/codetour/README.md

 ## Authoring tours

-If you'd like to create a code tour for your codebase, you can simply click the `+` button in the `CodeTours` tree view and/or run the `CodeTour: Record Tour` command.
+If you'd like to create a code tour for your codebase, you can simply click the `+` button in the `CodeTour` tree view (if it's visible) and/or run the `CodeTour: Record Tour` command.
 This will start the "tour recorder", which allows you to begin opening files, clicking the "comment bar" for the line you want to annotate, and then adding the respective description (including markdown!).
-Add as many steps as you want, and then when done, click the save icon in the comment UI to write the tour to the currently opened workspace.
+Add as many steps as you want, and then when done, simply click the stop tour action (the red square button).

 While you're recording, the `CodeTour` [tree view](#tree-view) will display the currently recorded tour, and it's current set of steps.
 You can tell which tour is being recorded because it will have a microphone icon to the left of its name.